 What's the myth?
-Fresh fruit and vegetables is best
+Fruit and vegetables should be eaten fresh

-The reality: Unless you’re feeding a family, it can be hard to get through a variety of fresh fruit and vegetables before it goes off.
+The reality: Unless you’re feeding a family, it can be hard to get through a variety of fresh fruit and vegetables before they go off.
 Buying tinned or frozen means that you only use what you need, so there’s less waste.

 The expert opinion: Eleanor Donaldson says: 'Freezing preserves the food’s vitamin and mineral content, is a great way to get your recommended 5-a-day and there is no wastage from peel, seeds and stalks.'

 Why not try...?
 Why not eat frozen vegetables with your meal, add them to soups and stews, stir tinned sweetcorn into a salad, or enjoy frozen berries with yoghurt, ice cream or custard.

 What's the myth?
 A cooked breakfast is bad for you